elena-mrdja/Algorithm-visualizer/Reports/Week 5/reports.md

 Next week I will work on putting everything that the Team AST have done so far together so that the GUI Team can test their code.
 #### Matea Gjika
+This week I worked on writing a walked that iterates through the statements in a Block and evaluates them.
+I had to make a few adjustments to the Block class in oder to do so, however it is still not complete as I need to check on some dependencies with other coders.

+This week, I hope to finalise this class.

 #### Mina Goranovic
 This week we had three challenges: